MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 To ensure that Fraud Protection can connect to your endpoint, test the connection at any point.

-- To test a connection while you're creating a new external call or editing an existing external call, set all the required fields, and then select **Test connection**.
+- To test a connection when you're creating a new external call or editing an existing external call, set all the required fields, and then select **Test connection**.
 Fraud Protection uses the endpoint and parameters that you provided to send a request to your external call.
 You can also manually add configurations in the URL, header, or request body.
 - If Fraud Protection successfully reaches the target endpoint, a green message bar appears at the top of the panel to inform you that the connection was successful.
 To view the full response, select **See details**.
 - If Fraud Protection can't reach the target endpoint, or if it doesn't receive a response before the specified time-out, a red message bar appears at the top of the panel and shows the error that was generated.
 To view more information about the error, select **See details**.